HiskeOverweg/Donutlobby.nl/content/articles/20250815_ai_and_climate.md

 ![]({static}/images/ai/4.png)

 AI can also increase transport efficiency by combining shipments in a clever way.
-The combined effect of these two measures leads again to a to a temperature reduction on the order of 0.1°C in the year 2100.
+The combined effect of these two measures leads again to a temperature reduction on the order of 0.1°C in the year 2100.
 [Scenario link](https://en-roads.climateinteractive.org/scenario.html?v=25.8.0&p50=1.5&p373=5)

 ##### Heating of buildings and energy efficiency in industry
 AI can combine weather forecast data with predictions of building occupancy to determine the most efficient strategy to heat a building.
 AI can also help design buildings which are easier to heat an cool.
 [This paper](https://www.mdpi.com/1996-1073/17/17/4277) estimates that the savings could be at least 20% for different building types.
 Now, that is an academic result and the proof of the pudding is in the eating.